 All these issues must also then be seen through one prism: the user.

-Transport Focus last looked at this agenda in 2004 – the last time a wide scale review of the railways took place.
+Transport Focus previously looked at this agenda in 2004 – the last time a wide scale review of the railways took place.
 Passengers views on the structure of the railways then remain relevant now:

 - passengers want to see improvements to their rail services – this review must focus on outputs to achieve this.
 Passengers accept the need for change but the review must not become a distraction or an excuse in itself.
 Change must be communicated to passengers and phased in gradually.